About the book

-- Honourable Mention — John Glassco Translation Award
+- Shortlisted for the John Glassco Translation Award

 Marcel had long dabbled at writing, and in defiance of the attitude that prevailed in his small village of Sainte-Luce in Manitoba, that hinterland of the French-speaking world—Frenchmen are so arrogant, people would say, they think they're so smart, always waving their hands around like they're mad about something and you can't understand the actors in their film— she loved France passionately, venerated it as if it were some noble ancestor.
 He idolized Hugo, and read the Lettres de mon moulin while dreaming of Provence; to finally see France was nothing short of a pilgrimage to his cultural wellspring.
 And as he traversed the ever-changing landscape, not a junkyard in sight—things here were ancient but never old—he could escape from life's "sour prizes" as he like to call them, and feel the excitement, the sweet yearning, the fever of a lover undressing his mistress.
 His wife Hélène, whom he still adored, though somewhat less ardently than he once did, had come with him on the trip, delighted that for once they wouldn't be spending their holidays sandwiched by relatives on the fertile prairies.

 They had originally considered renting a house in the south of France for three weeks.
 But at Renaud and Claudine's insistence, which sounded like an order over the phone— Non mais, qu'est-ce que c'est que cette histoire, vous venez chez nous —they abandoned that idea and accepted their friends' invitation.